 On May 3, House Ways and Means Committee Chairman Richard Neal (D-MA) and Ranking Member Kevin Brady (R-TX) introduced the Securing a Strong Retirement Act of 2021.
-The Committee is expected to mark up the bill on Wednesday, May 5 at 11 a.m.
-ET.
+The Committee passed the bill on May 5.

 The bill includes a modified version of the bipartisan Legacy IRA Act, introduced by Representatives Don Beyer (D-VA) and Mike Kelly (R-PA), which would enable seniors to make one-time, tax-free contributions from their individual retirement accounts to charities through life-income plans.
 With many Americans unable to afford to give away their retirement income during their lifetime, Independent Sector worked closely with staffers of the House Ways and Means Committee, considering various policy options so prospective donors could have one more critical way to invest in the common good in a way that works for them.
 While the $50,000 limit on this provision is lower than in previous versions, it still represents a highly significant commitment from the bill’s authors and their staff.